allen-cell-animated/website-3d-cell-viewer/documentation/URL_SPEC.md

 span of 53 to 136 on the X axis.](./assets/example_histogram.png)

 For example, the above control points are at bin indices `0`, `53`, `136`, and `255`.
-Depending on the range of the channel's intensity values, these may represent different raw intensity values.
+Depending on the range of the channel's values, these may represent different raw intensity values.

 | Min raw intensity | Max raw intensity | Bin `0` intensity | Bin `53` intensity | Bin `136` intensity | Bin `255` intensity |